kortina/oakland-film-club-OLD/_posts/2018-10-02-film-club-8-inglorious-basterds.md

 WWII was a sobering reminder that while we have much to be thankful for in the Enlightenment and progress in rational thinking, pure reason -- like evolutionary biology and the survival of the fittest -- can lead to inhumane outcomes.
 In Star Trek terms -- it's good to have both Spock and Kirk, working together.

 I've always thought it was admirable that the human species rejected the survival of the fittest and developed mores to protect the lives of every human, not simply the most fit.
-I'm not sure this message was Tarantino's intention with the film, but it is the idea that comes to my mind after watching it again.
+I'm not sure this message was not Tarantino's intention with the film, but it is the idea that comes to my mind after watching it again.

 * * *